iamalexbrady/iamalexbrady.github.io/docs/_articles/join-abm.md

 * Ministers complete the **alex brady ministry's** minister track curriculum

+## Become alex brady

+To accept one's self as alex brady, you are saying that you have received the Awakened Understanding.

+There is no set track for this one.
+When you wish to join alex brady, contact us.

 ## Why join alex brady ministry?

 The is the best achievement goal anyone could want.
 We provide resources and commmunity.
 Join to track actionable goals and hang out with people with the same mindset.